pedrolemos4/labcib/M1/ReportLab1.md

 **TARGET 2: The dumped firmware in a binary file**

 For this stage, the [dump.py](dump.py) was developed.
 What it does is login into the console with the developer password (discovered in the previous step), and then use the console to dump the firmwares.
 Firstly, we programatically input "1" on the console to instruct that we want to dump a region of memory.
 Then, a prompt that asks us what memory region we want to access is answered with a number from 0 to 2.
 We do this on a loop so that we can dump all available memory regions.
-The dumped firmwares can be seen in the folder [Firmwares](firmwares)
+The dumped firmwares can be seen in the folder [Firmwares](firmwares).

 ## Confidential Information

 **TARGET 3: Confidential strings**

-By using the `strings` command with the dumped firmware, we located two strings that could be important.
+By using the `strings` command with the dumped firmware (`strings ./TARGETS/firmwares/vendingMachine6/firmware_dump0`), we located two strings that could be important.

 First string :
 ```